TheRedLion/UntisAlarm/README.md

 ```
 Open the project in Android Studio.

-Build and run the app on your Android device or emulator(We recommend android studio).
+Build and run the app on your Android device or emulator.

 Set up your webUntis credentials in the app to fetch your timetable data.